-The LTEMP DEIS was mailed to Region 9 of the U.S. Environmental Protection Agency and to each of the Governors, Senators, and Representatives from relevant Congressional districts of the seven Colorado River Basin States (Arizona, California, Colorado, Utah, Nevada, New Mexico, and Wyoming).
-An email notification of the availability of the DEIS for download from the project website (www.ltempeis.gov) was sent to approximately 600 members of the public who had signed up for notification during the scoping period.
+On January 8, 2016, the LTEMP DEIS was filed with Region 9 of the U.S. Environmental Protection Agency (EPA); a Notice of Availability and Notice of Public Meetings were published in the Federal Register (81 FR 963); and an email notification of the availability of the DEIS for download from the project website (www.ltempeis.gov) was sent to approximately 600 members of the public who had signed up for notification during the scoping period.
+Prior to this date, the DEIS was sent to each of the Governors, Senators, and Representatives from relevant congressional districts of the seven Colorado River Basin States (Arizona, California, Colorado, Utah, Nevada, New Mexico, and Wyoming).